billangle/rapidbe/README.md

 - AWS CDK: ```npm install -g aws-cdk```
 - Navigate to ci-cd/cdk and run ```npm install``` - this installs the packages required by the CDK

 The specifics for an environment is defined in a directory under the ci-cd directory.
 Using development as the target, this environment is defined in the directory ci-cd/dev.
-The file <a href="https://github.com/REI-Systems/REISystems-OGST-USCIS-RAPID-Coding-Challenge-User-Management/blob/main/ci-cd/dev/cdk-spec.json">cdk-spec.json</a> contains all of the information about the environment.
+The file cdk-spec.json contains all of the information about the environment.
 It is utilized by the CDK in the application startup.
 As a developer the deployment environment is defined by setting the variable:

 - ```DEPLOY_ENV=dev```